Introduction

 3. Set A Budget And Stick To It

 As a medical student, you should live as one to save costs.
 Sync your bank account with your spending and list your expenses in their order of priority.
 You don’t need to buy the latest gadgets if you don’t have the money to do so.
 If you can combine part-time jobs with academics to pay for smaller expenses, do so.
 Find a roommate to reduce the money spent on housing and other utilities.
+While Fixed Deposit Interest Rates may offer stability, medical students should also explore investment options with potentially higher returns to plan for their long-term financial goals.
 Furthermore, search for scholarships and other alternative programs to help fund your schooling.

 Take Away